 What should women consider when picking an OB-GYN?

 There are a few factors, one of which is location.
 NewYork-Presbyterian Hudson Valley Hospital offers prenatal care close to home and offers excellent, high-level obstetrical care in a comfortable and private setting.

 Another factor to consider is the breadth of services offered within the hospital.
-For example, we offer advanced robotic surgery for hysterectomies and other gynecologic procedures so patients don’t have to go somewhere else to have these done.
+For example, we offer advanced robotic surgery for hysterectomies and other gynecologic procedures which is being supervised by the walkin GYN doctor so that the patients don’t have to go somewhere else to have these done.
 This has been helpful for our patients – especially those who relocated from New York City during the pandemic – as they don’t have to go into the city for surgery.
 We also have a medical office in Putnam County located in Cold Spring, which offers OB-GYN services along with a wide range of other medical specialties.

 Patients seem to gravitate toward our newly renovated unit, which includes amenities like a soaking tub.
 In addition to having midwives on staff for patients who want a more natural experience, we also welcome doulas.

 What is your vision for Women’s Health services for the next year?